 As Bragg waited on Breckinridge’s men, Rosecrans and Thomas further reinforced the Round Forest, bringing in every available piece of artillery.
 At 4:00 p.m., the first two of Breckinridge’s brigades moved into the line opposite the Round Forest and awaited Polk’s orders, as well as the arrival of the remaining two brigades.
 However, under pressure from Bragg, Polk elected not to wait and launched the assault with two instead of four brigades.
 The men marched smartly across the field, now littered with hundreds of bodies from the previous attacks.
 The newly arrived Union artillery quickly opened fire, blasting huge gaps in the advancing lines, but they kept coming forward.
 When the Confederate line reached a range of only 50 yards, Hazen ordered his infantry to open fire.
 The results were devastating.
 Breckinridge’s men fell by the dozens and the entire attacking line staggered to a halt, then broke to the rear amid a hail of rifle and artillery fire.
 One regiment lost 47 percent of its men and many others suffered more than 30 percent casualties.

 One would think this could have convinced Bragg of the futility of another attack, but he refused to change his mind.
 When Breckinridge’s other two brigades arrived, he ordered Polk to sacrifice them as well.
 It is little wonder that some officers questioned Bragg’s sanity at this point.
-By now, the Federal artillery in the Round Forest numbered more than 50 guns and, as the assault was renewed, their crews fired as fast as they could reloaded.
+By now, the Federal artillery in the Round Forest numbered more than 50 guns and, as the assault was renewed, their crews fired as fast as they could reload.
 The second Confederate attack got no farther than its predecessor and the results were nearly identical.
 Nothing was gained and nothing was proven except for the bravery of Breckinridge’s men.

 At one point, Rosecrans and his staff were close to the action, observing the defense of the Round Forest.
 With him was Colonel Julius Garesché, his aide and his closest friend from his cadet days at West Point.
 In fact, it was Garesché who convinced him to convert to Catholicism.
 As the fighting raged in front of them, a round of solid shot from a Confederate cannon roared past within inches of the commanding general’s head.
 As it flew by him, it hit Garesché in the face.
 He was immediately decapitated, and his headless body stayed in the saddle for 20 paces before pitching off the horse to the ground.
 Rosecrans rode on, his uniform covered with Garesché’s blood, unaware of what happened behind him.
 Later, when he was told about his friend’s death, he quietly said, “Brave men die in battle.
 Let us push on.”
 However, no matter his words, Rosecrans was deeply affected by his comrade’s death.
 After the battle, he carefully cut the buttons from his uniform and placed them in an envelope marked, “Buttons I wore the day Garesché was killed.”
-He would carry that envelope with him the rest of his life.
+He would carry that envelope with him for the rest of his life.

 With sunset, the sounds of battle quickly faded and gave way to the moaning of the wounded.
 The cold, dark, blustery night was filled with the sight of lanterns floating between the two lines, as men from both sides attended to the wounded and dying.